 When composing a reply to an email, you can change the From address.
 In other words, you can receive a message to one email address and reply to it with a different email address.
-When replying to an email, you can click the From address in the composer to choose a different reply channel.
+When composing a reply to an email, you can click the From address in the composer to choose any other reply channel you have access to.

 Change from shared to private